-The Title IX Coordinator can initiate an investigation and designate an investigator who has specific training and experience investigating reports of sexual harassment, sexual violence, stalking, and intimate partner violence.
-The investigator will gather information from the complainant, the respondent, and any other individuals who may have information relevant to the investigation.
+In any investigation, the investigator will gather information from the complainant, the respondent, and any other individuals who may have information relevant to the investigation.
 The investigation, is designed to be prompt and equitable.
 The investigation will be thorough and impartial, and all individuals, will be treated with appropriate sensitivity and respect for individual privacy concerns.
 Throughout the process, a complainant or respondent may have an advocate present at any meeting related to the investigation.